 Status of Spring

 How do you know when spring has begun?
 Is it the appearance of the first tiny leaves on the trees, or the first crocus plants peeping through the snow?
-The Spring Leaf Index is a synthetic measure of these early season events in plants, based on recent temperature conditions.
-This model allows us to track the progression of spring onset across the country.
+The First Leaf and First Bloom Indices are synthetic measures of these early season events in plants, based on recent temperature conditions.
+These models allow us to track the progression of spring onset across the country.

-The map at right shows locations that have reached the requirements for the Spring Leaf Index model (based on NOAA National Centers for Environmental Prediction Real-Time Mesoscale Analysis temperature products).
+The First Leaf Index map at right shows locations that have reached the requirements for the Spring Leaf Index model so far this year.

 Learn more about the Extended Spring Indices and the data products available.

 USA-NPN also produces a suite of Accumulated Growing Degree Day map products.

 The Extended Spring Indices are mathematical models that predict the "start of spring" (timing of leaf out or bloom for species active in early spring) at a particular location (Schwartz 1997, Schwartz et al. 2006, Schwartz et al. 2013).
 These models were constructed using historical observations of the timing of first leaf and first bloom in a cloned lilac cultivar (S. x chinensis 'Red Rothomagensis') and two cloned honeysuckle cultivars (Lonicera tatarica 'Arnold Red' and L. korolkowii 'Zabelii').